Chen Li Bio

 "Chen Li: Paintings from the Heart", 2017, solo show catalogue, London

 Chen Li developed his art in conscious isolation from influences by academia.
-His works won many prizes at the mandatory National Art Exhibitions in China, including the prestigious National Exhibition in Memory of the 60th Anniversary of Mao Zedong's “Speech in Yan'an” (2002), but he felt he was not ready to exhibit internationally until he was 46!
+His works won many prizes at the mandatory National Art Exhibitions in China, including the prestigious National Exhibition in Memory of the 60th Anniversary of Mao Zedong's “Speech in Yan'an” (2002), but he felt he was not ready to exhibit internationally until he was 46.
 After only one year on the international stage, he is gaining attention from private and public sectors, including the British Museum who has accepted his artwork for display in the permanent collection.